jegfish/ram-dev-env/README.md

   - Runs on Windows, Linux, and Mac OS X (Intel and ARM)
 - VirtualBox
   - pro: Free.
-  - pro: Mostly open source.
-  - con: Some additional useful features may require
   - Runs on Linux, Windows, and Mac OS X (Intel)
 - QEMU
   - QEMU is just the underlying technology, there are various frontends for controlling it.
     We will just provide instructions for using the virt-manager GUI frontend.
-  - Mainly useful on Linux.
+  - Mainly useful on Linux, though does run on other OSes.
 - UTM
   - pro: Free.
   - Runs on Mac OS X (Intel and ARM)